ZMYaro/paintz/README.md

 ## Bug reports and feature requests

 You can submit bug reports and feature requests in [the Issues tab](https://github.com/ZMYaro/paintz/issues).
 Please search before submitting to avoid submitting duplicates.
-If you find it was already submitted, please just add a Ì±ç reaction to the existing one.
+If you find it was already submitted, please just add a üëç reaction to the existing one.

 For feature requests, please also ensure features are in line with the principles above‚Äîcertain features will always be outside the intended scope of PaintZ.